how does an anemometer work

 – **Data Transmission**:

-In summary, anemometers are versatile measuring tools that are important in many fields.
-Understanding how they work shows their value and flexibility in different uses.
 As science and technology advance, we expect anemometers to get better.
-This will make them even more useful in the future.
+This will make them more helpful in the future.